Yoav666s/dnd-wiki/collections/_monsters/nornfeld/louis-jean-moreau.md

 bonus_actions: |
   **Step of the Wind (Recharge 4-6).** Moreau takes the Dash or Disengage action.

-  **Patient Defense.** Moreau takes the Dodge action.
+  **Patient Defense (Recharge 4-6).** Moreau takes the Dodge action.

-  **Shadow Stride.** As a bonus action, while in dim light or darkness, Moreau can teleport up to 60 feet to an unoccupied space he can see that is also in dim light or darkness.
-He then has advantage on the first melee attack he makes before the end of the turn.
+  **Shadow Stride.** As a bonus action, while in dim light or darkness, Moreau can teleport up to 30 feet to an unoccupied space he can see that is also in dim light or darkness.

+  **Shroud of Shadows.** While in dim light or darkness, Moreau becomes invisible.
+He remains invisible until he makes an attack, casts a spell, or is in an area of bright light.
 actions: |
-  **Multiattack.** The shadow monk can make either four unarmed strikes or four kunai attacks.
+  **Multiattack.** Moreau can make either four unarmed strikes or four kunai attacks.

   **Kunai.** Ranged Weapon Attack: +9 to hit, range 20/60 ft., one target.
 Hit: 6 (1d4 + 4) piercing damage.

   **Unarmed Strike.** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) bludgeoning damage.

-  **Shroud of Shadows.** While in dim light or darkness, Moreau becomes invisible and moves up to half his movement speed.
-He remains invisible until he makes an attack, casts a spell, or is in an area of bright light.
 reactions: |
   **Deflect Missile.** In response to being hit by a ranged weapon attack, Moreau can deflect the missile.
 The damage he takes from the attack is reduced by 10 (1d10 + 5).
 If the damage is reduced to 0, Moreau catches the missile if it’s small enough to hold in one hand and he has a hand free.
 He can then make a ranged attack (20/60 ft., with proficiency) using the weapon or piece of ammunition he just caught, as part of the same reaction.
 excerpt: "Medium Humanoid (Elf), Neutral"